 While Pelican has a script to transform WordPress posts into ReStructuredText files, I manually converted them as the layout needed to be corrected.
 For now, it will be a minimalistic website and more templating needs to be done, but time hasn’t to be invested anymore in keeping WordPress up to date and related tasks.
 For new pages or posts, a new branch in git with content written in the ReStructuredText format will be enough.

-With the transition from WordPress to a static website we lost the ability to sent out a ping to inform search engines and blog readers that new content is available, but there may be a way to resolve this.
-A second feature that was lost, was the option to leave a comment and it is possible to us Disqus, but most comments are spam any way.
+With the transition from WordPress to a static website, we lost the ability to send out a ping to inform search engines and blog readers that new content is available, but there may be a way to resolve this.
+A second feature that was lost, was the option to leave a comment and it is possible to use Disqus, but most comments are spam anyway.

-Overal this is a huge step to use GitOps in combination with Content-as-Code.
-The next steps will be completing workflows with GitHub Actions to regular validate links, and content, but also maintain the remaining infrastructure with Terraform Cloud as the local Terraform solution already controls most of the Cloudflare configuration.
+Overall this is a huge step to use GitOps in combination with Content-as-Code.
+The next steps will be completing workflows with GitHub Actions to regularly validate links and content, but also maintain the remaining infrastructure with Terraform Cloud as the local Terraform solution already controls most of the Cloudflare configuration.